 Presbyterians pride themselves on taking time and working thoughtfully through matters of faith and life.
 What we believe matters.
 The Presbyterian Mission Agency has more resources on a variety of theological and social issues.

 We believe in the God who created all, who came to earth in the form of Jesus Christ, who died and rose again to free us from sin so we might live and serve joyfully together.
 We believe that the Spirit accompanies us on this journey, guiding us as we seek to be faithful each day.
 One way that faith is expressed is through The Brief Statement of Faith.

-We underline those beliefs at Sinking Spring through our worship, through our commitment to teaching and learning, through struggling with Scripture, and through our deep commitment to serving others in Durham and beyond.
+We underline those beliefs at Sinking Spring through our worship, through our commitment to teaching and learning, through struggling with Scripture, and through our deep commitment to serving others in Abingdon and beyond.
 Our beliefs must work in partnership with real action in the world.